 Michigan Attendant Care Benefits Explained

 Attendant care services can last anywhere from a day to a lifetime.
-This benefit is paid at an hourly rate and, most often, benefits are paid for around the clock assistance, seven days per week.
+This benefit is paid at an hourly rate and, many times, benefits are paid for around the clock assistance, seven days per week.
 Michigan case law has held that a person is entitled to be paid for the attendant care even while sleeping or doing chores.
 Merely supervising an injured person is enough to get paid for attendant care benefits.

 At what rate should the Michigan Attendant Care Benefits be paid?

-Home Modifications for persons injured in a Michigan Car Accident:
+Home Modifications for persons injured in a Michigan Car Accident

 Have more questions?
 Contact our experienced staff of Michigan car accident lawyers and ask them for free by dialing 855-MIKE-WINS or e-mail us.
 Remember, NO fees are charged until we settle your case.